adafruit/RTClib/README.md

 This is a fork of JeeLab's fantastic real time clock library for Arduino.

-For details on using this library with an RTC module like the DS1307, PCF8523, or DS3231, see the guide at: https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/overview
+For a tutorial on using this library with an RTC module like the DS1307, PCF8523, or DS3231, see the guide at: https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/overview

+For the detailed API documentation, see https://adafruit.github.io/RTClib/html/index.html

 Works great with Adafruit RTC breakouts: